mathspp/mathspp/pages/02.blog/04.pydonts/pydont-manifesto/item.en.md

 Are you looking forward for this series?
-Let me know in the comments below if you are expecting any tips about any specific topics and leave an "emoji reaction" to show your support.
+Let me know in the comments below if you are expecting any tips about any specific topics and leave an "emoji response" to show your support.

 Also, [don't forget to subscribe to the newsletter][subscribe] so you don't miss a single Pydon't!